 Not Lost in Translation: English in Japan

-I’ve heard so often that it was really difficult with English in Japan – that with only English, you’re practically lost.
+Before visiting Japan, I’ve heard so often that it was really difficult to communicate in English in Japan.
+Supposedly, with only English, you’re practically lost.

 That’s not true.
 At all.